Tuna Tartare

 Is tuna tartare healthy?

 Yes, tuna tartare is healthy.
-Raw fish has many health benefits, including iron, iodine, and omega-3 healthy fats.
+Raw fish has many health benefits, including iron, iodine, and omega-3 healthy fats (source).
 To make it even healthier, you can add other healthy ingredients to the dish, like avocado and cucumber.

 How can you tell if tuna is sushi grade?

 If the tuna is sushi-grade, it will be translucent, shiny, and bright red.
-You should look for this color at the core and tail.
-The bloodline should also be a darker red than that of other fish.
-If it is black or brown, it is not suitable for tartare.
+Look for this color at the core and tail.
+The bloodline should also be darker red than that of other fish.
+If you aren’t sure, make sure you ask the fishmonger first.

-What is the difference between tartar and tartare?
+What is the difference between ceviche and tartare?

 tuna tartare recipe.